tajmilur-rahman/toggle-smells/README.md

 spread: 5 toggles are found to be spread across the code.
 nested: 2 toggles are identified as being nested.
 enum: No enum toggles were detected.
+mixed: 1 toggles are identified as being mixed.

 # Sample commands with known repo